Bloodmallet/wowtc/docs/character/class-trivia.md

 ## Monk

+### Stagger

-- Uppon exiting combat your stagger pool is removed after at most 4 seconds (8 ticks).
+Uppon exiting combat your stagger pool is removed after at most 4 seconds (8 ticks).

+### Black Ox Statue

+Pulses threat in a radius (?y) every 3s, the amount of threat per pulse is x1.25 of your total AP

+Has 50% of your HP at the time of summon, ~95% damage reduction against AoE, ~15% damage reduction against direct magic damage, ~75% damage reduction against direct physical damage.